seyahdoo/baldurs-gate-3-auto-join-conversation/README.md

 # Baldurs Gate 3 Auto Join Conversation Script
-auto joins conversation on baldurs gate 3 game
+Auto joins conversation on baldurs gate 3 game, with image recognition

+## You dont need this anymore

+This feature has been added to the game with patch 3.
+Find it here: Options > Gameplay > Default Online Settings > Eavesdrop.

 ## How To Use